Are you interested in walking to the Beachy Head Lighthouse?

 Keep as far away from the cliffs as possible as a fall could happen at any moment.

 I was walking about 10 metres away from the cliffs a few years ago and I heard a heavy thud just to my side.
 I looked down to see a jagged sharp lump of chalk about 8 inches across.
-I still have that lump of chalk as if I had been a metre closer it would have killed me.
+If I had been a metre closer it would have most likely killed me.
+I still have that lump of chalk as a reminder of how lucky I was that day.

 If things do go wrong and you are cut off by the tide, the main thing is don’t panic.
-The worst thing that can happen is that you’ll be stuck for six hours waiting for the tide to turn and go back out again.
+The worst thing that can happen is that you’ll be stuck for six hours waiting for the tide to turn.
+You can sit, wait it out and then walk back when safe to do so.

 Do not try to climb the cliffs.
-They are very unsteady and could fracture at any time and tend to be covered with loose bits of chalk and boulders.
+They are very unsteady and covered by loose bits of chalk of various sizes which make it difficult to get a grip, but also you could inadvertently trigger a fall.

 Study the cliffs carefully and look for the high water mark.
 The tide can be over 8 metres at its highest and due to this you need to be above the highest point.
 This can be seen by a green line or seaweed mark on the cliffs or boulders.

 Clamber above this point and wait it out.
 This is why it pays to be prepared as if you have enough clothing, you’ll be warm and if you have food and water, you won’t go go hungry or thirsty.
-When the tide retreats, you can retreat.
+When the tide retreats, you can simply walk back to safety.

 In case of an emergency, dial 999 and ask for the coastguard.